Graded $q$-Schur algebras: Graded decomposition numbers

 The following was conjectured by Leclerc and Thibon in [{\it loc. cit}] and proved by Varagnolo and Vasserot \cite[Theorem 11]{VV}.

 \begin{thm} If the characteristic of $F$ is zero, then $d_{\lambda\mu}=e^+_{\lambda\mu}(1)$, for $\lambda\vdash n$ and $\mu\vdash n$. \end{thm}

 In fact, as is pointed out by Leclerc in \cite{L}, who proved the $q$-Schur algebra analogue of the result \cite[Theorem 2.4]{E}, we may prove the above theorem by using the decomposition numbers of the Hecke algebra.
 As we already have the graded decomposition numbers of the Hecke algebra in \cite[Corollary 5.15]{BK2}, we may prove the graded analogue of Theorem \ref{VV} by the argument in the proof of \cite[Theorem 1]{L}.
-We will come back to this point after preparing necessary materials.
+Our purpose is to show this by defining suitable graded lifts.